-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

 Diggs then sprained his ankle against Carolina but returned for the two playoff games.

-And after the season, coach Pete Carroll spoke as if the team had found its safety tandem for the forseeable future.
+After the season, coach Pete Carroll spoke as if the team had found its safety tandem for the foreseeable future.

 “We played cleaner with him,” Carroll said.
 “He helped us in a number of ways.
-I’ll continue to tell you that he’s helping other guys play well.
-The confidence that he brings in adds to those guys.
-I thought Bradley (McDougald) played better when he was playing with Q (Diggs) in the game.
-When he is in the game with the younger kids, he’s got to control quite a bit more as opposed to focusing on his play.
-I think you can see that help.
-I don’t know if statistically it shows up as much as it felt different when he’s playing.”
+I’ll continue to tell you that he’s helping other guys play well. … When he is in the game with the younger kids, he’s got to control quite a bit more, as opposed to focusing on his play.”

-Thompson began the season as the free safety and while there were highlights such as his late interception against the Rams the Seahawks also allowed big plays in uncommon bunches in the early part of the season.
+Thompson began the season as the free safety, and while there were highlights, such as his late interception against the Rams, the Seahawks also allowed big plays in uncommon bunches in the early part of the season.

 Blair, a second-round pick in 2019, showed lots of potential but also lots of room to grow.
-Blair remains a key part of the team’s future — and he became one of the best special teams players down the stretch, impressing coaches with his commitment there — but may still need some time to find his way.
-Hill got four starts as an injury replacement and for now that may remain his role.
+Blair remains a key part of the team’s future — and he became one of the best special-teams players down the stretch, impressing coaches with his commitment there — but may still need some time to find his way.
+Hill got four starts as an injury replacement, and, for now, that may remain his role.

 2020 preview

-So with McDougald and Diggs apparently set as the starting safety duo in 2020 the only question is whether Seattle wants to add some competition or ride with the three younger players again as backups (Hill and Blair were the backups at the end of the season with Thompson recovering from shoulder surgery that ended his campaign at mid-season).
+So with McDougald and Diggs apparently set as the starting safety duo in 2020, the only question is whether Seattle wants to add competition or ride with the three younger players again as backups (Hill and Blair were the backups at the end of the season with Thompson recovering from shoulder surgery that ended his campaign midseason).

-If the Seahawks did want to bring in a veteran free agent to bolster the depth in the back end, here’s one thought — Jimmie Ward, a 2014 first-round pick of the 49ers.
+If the Seahawks want to bring in a veteran free agent to bolster depth in the back end, here’s one thought: Jimmie Ward, a 49ers 2014 first-round pick.

-Ward played last season on one-year deal that paid him $4.5 million in 2020 and might want more than that, which Seattle might not want to pay, especially after he made 11 tackles in the Super Bowl.
+Ward played last season on a one-year deal worth $4.5 million in 2020 and might want more than that.

-But Ward has played a lot of nickel in his career and Seattle could view him as a player who could fill that role and compete at safety and serve as insurance.
+Seattle might not want to pay that, especially after he made 11 tackles in the Super Bowl.
+But Ward has played a lot of nickel, and Seattle could see him filling that role, competing at safety and serving as insurance.
 Ward, though, might balk at not being a sure starter.

-And assuming Seattle keeps the McDougald/Diggs tandem, Seattle might be left with having to sign a lower-level veteran as possible insurance or potential competition.
+Assuming Seattle keeps the McDougald/Diggs tandem, it might have to sign a lower-level veteran as possible insurance or potential competition.

 The safety class for the 2020 draft is regarded as good, if not great.

-The Seahawks obviously appear to have more urgent needs elsewhere.
-But given McDougald’s contract status and the position’s importance in Seattle’s defense, the Seahawks could well be tempted if two safeties regarded as certain first-rounders — Alabama’s Xavier McKinney and LSU’s Grant Delpit — were to start falling to Seattle’s pick at 27.
+The Seahawks have more urgent needs elsewhere, but given McDougald’s contract status and the position’s importance in their defense, they could well be tempted if two safeties regarded as certain first-rounders — Alabama’s Xavier McKinney and LSU’s Grant Delpit — fell to Seattle’s pick at 27.

 Up next: Special teams.